uoft-lgcu/lgcu.ca/how-to.md

 These documents usually become available sometime in February.
 The T4 will be available through [Employee Self-Service](https://easi.its.utoronto.ca/administrative-web-services/employee-self-service-ess/ "U of T Employee Self-Service Portal").
 The T2202 will be available through [ACORN](https://acorn.utoronto.ca/sws/#/ "U of T Accessible Campus Online Resource Network (ACORN) portal").
 Depending on the source of your income, you might have two T4As from the University, one available through [Employee Self-Service](https://easi.its.utoronto.ca/administrative-web-services/employee-self-service-ess/ "U of T Employee Self-Service Portal") and one through [ACORN](https://acorn.utoronto.ca/sws/#/ "U of T Accessible Campus Online Resource Network (ACORN) portal"), so be sure to check both places.

-If you're having trouble finding your tax forms after the release date (usually late February), or you have other questions about these documents, a good person to talk to is {{departmental_officer}}.
+If you're having trouble finding your tax forms after the release date (usually late February), or you have other questions about these documents, a good person to talk to is [{{site.data.members.departmental_officer.name}}](https://www.linguistics.utoronto.ca/people/directories/staff/{{site.data.members.departmental_officer.fullname | slugify}} "Department directory entry for {{site.data.members.departmental_officer.name}}").

 ### Other Tax Write-Offs